 What is Mizan Therapy?

-MAT is a gentle but effective way of massaging the abdomen that improves the flow of circulatory fluids of the blood, lymph and nervous systems to strengthen the muscles and ligaments that hold the internal organs in their optimum positions.
-MAT relieves congestion and helps to remove blockages to stimulate physical and emotional health and well-being.
+Mizan is a gentle but effective way of massaging the abdomen that improves the flow of circulatory fluids of the blood, lymph and nervous systems to strengthen the muscles and ligaments that hold the internal organs in their optimum positions.
+Mizan relieves congestion and helps to remove blockages to stimulate physical and emotional health and well-being.

 It improves the health of the reproductive systems for both men and women, as well as benefitting the digestive system.

 How does Mizan Therapy help women?

 The uterus is held in place by muscles and ligaments that can become contracted or over-stretched, allowing the womb to move out of her optimum position.
 This can lead to many varied symptoms.

 MAT strengthens the ligaments, allowing them to heal and as they do so, guiding the uterus back into her centre.

 What causes the womb to move out of position?